 Matplotlib is the most popular Python library for data visualization.
 It can be used in Python and IPython shells, Python scripts, Jupyter notebook, web application servers, etc. It’s a more than 10 years old 2D plotting library that comes with an interactive platform.

 You can use this library for multiple purposes such as generating plots, bar charts, histograms, power spectra, stemplots, pie charts, and more.
 The best thing about Matplotlib is you just have to write a few lines of code and it handles the rest by itself.
 Metaplotilib focuses on static images for publication along with interactive figures using toolkits like Qt and GTK.

 Seaborn data visualization library is also based on Matplotlib.
 If you are looking for some more advanced options for your work, try this python library.
 It comes with a fully-featured interface for drawing attractive and informative statistical graphics.
 Its API for creating KDE-based visualizations is more concise than others.

 Seaborn is working hard to make visualization a central part of understanding and exploring data.
 Its dataset-oriented plotting functions run on data frames carrying whole datasets.
-Seaborn internally perform the necessary semantic mapping and statistical aggregation to provide informative plots.
-Lastly, Seaborn is fully integrated with PyData stack including support for numpy and pandas data structures.
+Seaborn internally performs the necessary semantic mapping and statistical aggregation to provide informative plots.
+Lastly, Seaborn is fully integrated with the PyData stack including support for NumPy and pandas data structures.